marcello-a/myDealz_scraper_firebase/README.md

 - [x] delete sensible data
 - [x] make git project public

+# AP NEXT
+- [x] send all on sunday morning and only urgent on weekday

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.